survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 leanpub-start-insert
   {
     performance: {
-      hints: "warning", // 'error' or false are valid too
+      hints: "warning", // "error" or false are valid too
       maxEntrypointSize: 50000, // in bytes
       maxAssetSize: 450000, // in bytes
     },